Wa `alaykum As-Salamu wa Rahmatullahi wa Barakatuh.

 In this fatwa:

-As for your question, we’d cite what the late Sheikh Sayyed Sabiq states in his well-known book, Fiqh As-Sunnah, in this regard:
+As for your question on offering two rakahs during Friday sermon, the late Sheikh Sayyed Sabiq states in his well-known book, Fiqh As-Sunnah:

 It is a Sunnah to offer supererogatory prayers before Friday prayer until the Imam arrives.
 After the Imam’s arrival, one should no longer offer any prayer, save for two rakahs of greeting the mosque (tahiyyatul-masjid).